 The semi-auto feature is useful if you want to run a particular program for longer than usual.
 This can be helpful during times when your area might be experiencing a drought or excessive heatwave which makes your plants require extra water to stay healthy and vibrant.

 Preparing to Set Your Automatic Sprinkler System

 Before actually setting up your automatic sprinkler and letting it run while you are away from home, we recommend setting it up and just checking to make sure that everything goes according to plan.

 Having a sprinkler set up to start on the wrong day or time can ruin a great lawn.
 Precision is key to growing a lush and green carpeted lawn that you can proudly share with friends and family.

 Once you’ve worked out which days and times you would like your sprinkler to start to optimize the growth of all the unique plants on your property, use the following steps to program your sprinkler according to their needs:

 - Select the “schedule” function (Days to Water).
 Use it to select the specific days that you want your sprinkler system to run.
-An example would be Monday, Wednesday, Friday, and Saturday.
-In some cases, you’ll need to specify the number of days between waterings.

 - Select the “run time” or related function.
 Select the station of your choice and enter the run time for that valve.
 Continue selecting stations and entering run times until you have entered a run time for all the stations you will be watering on this Program.
 Important: do not set a run time for the stations that will not be watered using this Program.
-A general rule to follow if you have no idea how many minutes to water per station, you can start with the following times and either increase the time if you see you are not getting enough water or decrease the time if you see you are applying too much water:

 - Program setup is complete once you have entered in the Water Schedule or “Days to Water”, Start Time, and Station Run Times.